 Acquiring, repairing, upgrading or replacing existing instrumentation is critical to maintaining CU Boulder’s research infrastructure.
 Equipment should benefit the broader CU research community and increase collaborations.
 Funds can be applied towards the purchase of equipment to be housed in the core facilities.
 Applicants seeking funding for equipment acquisition, repair or upgrade must explain why support cannot be obtained through other internal and external funding channels.
 Departments can apply funds to cost share towards the purchase or repair of an equipment.

 Eligible applicants include CU Boulder core facility directors/managers, faculty or staff.
 Applicants who are not core facility directors, must collaborate with one or more CU Boulder core directors/managers in developing the project proposal.
+Only one application is allowed per core, regardless of tier.
 View Eligible Core Facilities

-The Core Facility Assistance Grant Program will fund up to $120,000 in grants in FY22.
+The Core Facility Assistance Grant Program will fund up to $200,000 in grants in FY23.
 Funding for the program in future years is subject to availability of funds.
-Individual award amounts will vary depending on projected expenditures in the proposed core and will be based on need.
-The maximum single award is $20,000.

 - Applicants that are not core directors must co-develop the proposal with CU Boulder core director(s) to assess feasibility and discuss the budget prior to applying.
 A single award may be used to support a project that involves more than one core facility.